GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/co2Injection/Example.rst

 In these files, the first keyword of each line is an identifier for the model type (either a density or a viscosity model).
 It is followed by the model name.
-Then, the lower, upper, and step increment values for pressure and temperature range are specified.
+Then, the lower, upper, and step increment values for pressure and temperature ranges are specified.
 The trailing 0 for ``BrineCO2Density`` and ``BrineViscosity`` entry is the salinity of the brine, set to zero.

 .. note::
    It is the responsibility of the user to make sure that the pressure and temperature values encountered in the simulation (in the reservoir and in the well) are within the bounds specified in the PVT files.
-GEOSX will not throw an error if a value outside these bounds is encountered, but the (nonlinear) behavior of the simulation and quality of the results will likely be negatively impacted.
+GEOSX will not throw an error if a value outside these bounds is encountered, but the (nonlinear) behavior of the simulation and the quality of the results will likely be negatively impacted.

 .. _FieldSpecifications_tag_co2_field_case: